-- aways (A5 uses) where there is an 'over-concentration'. in areas.
-Generally 'an over-concentration' of hot food take-aways (A5 uses) would be the development of more than three hot food take-aways in a shopping parade of 10 consecutive shops. - 1.83.
-By helping to prevent the over concentration of hot food take-aways in Merton's high streets this policy helps ensure that residents have access and choice between a wide range of retail services and facilities including access to healthier food options. - 1.84.
-This policy is part of a holistic approach that Merton Council, together with other organisations, is taking to improve opportunities for healthy lifestyles and tackle obesity issues in the borough.
+- 1.79.
+Local research in Merton shows that there is a concern with impacts of the over concentration of hot food takeaways (A5 uses), particularly on Merton High Street, London Road (Mitcham) and Streatham Road.
+Planning permission will not be permitted for hot food takeaways (A5 uses) where there is an 'over-concentration'.
+Generally an 'over-concentration' of hot food takeaways (A5 uses) would be the development of more than three hot food takeaways in a shopping parade of 10 consecutive shops. - 1.80.
+By helping to prevent the over concentration of hot food takeaways in Merton's high streets, this policy helps ensure that residents have access and choice between a wide range of retail services and facilities including access to healthier food options. - 1.81.
+This policy is part of a holistic approach that Merton Council, together with other organisations, is taking to improve opportunities for healthy lifestyles and to tackle obesity issues in the borough.
 Other projects in Merton include the "healthier catering commitment" to help food outlets offer healthier options.
-National policy, such as 'Healthy Lives, Healthy People: Our Strategy for public health in England (2010 and 2011), PH42-Obesity: working with local communities (2012) and the National Planning Policy Framework (2012) strongly supports this approach. - 1.85.
-When considering proposals for change of use to hot food take-aways, the first unit in each parade of shops (where possible) should be used as the starting point to ascertain if the proposal meets policy.
+National policy, such as 'Healthy Lives, Healthy People: Our Strategy for public health in England (2010 and 2011), PH42-Obesity: working with local communities (2012) and the NPPF strongly supports this approach.

+1.82.
+When considering proposals for change of use to hot food takeaways, the first unit in each parade of shops (where possible) should be used as the starting point to ascertain if the proposal meets policy.
 A 'unit' refers to individual shops.